 Are Patent Professionals required to attend law school?

 Not all Patent Professionals attend law school.
-Many Technical Advisors and Patent Agents enjoy long and rewarding careers as Patent Professionals, while others attend law school with the intention of becoming a patent lawyer.
+Many Technical Advisors and Patent Agents enjoy rewarding careers as Patent Professionals, while others attend law school with the intention of becoming a patent lawyer.
 Each year Mintz makes the commitment to pay for law school and related expenses for a select number of Patent Professionals.
 This decision is made by firm management and depends on many different factors, including but not limited to the quality of the patent agent’s work, input from members he or she works closely with, his or her area of technical specialty, and the needs of our clients in that technical area.
-Patent agents and Technical Advisors must have been employed for at least one year at the firm and must have already passed the patent bar in order to be considered for our law school program.
+Patent Agents and Technical Advisors must have been employed for at least one year at the firm and must have already passed the patent bar in order to be considered for our law school program.